-Students must attend all classes during Drop/Add (the first four days of each semester).
-Online students must log in/participate daily during Drop/Add.
-Students who do not attend or log in as required are considered "No Shows".
-Each day of Drop/Add, instructors will drop all "No Shows" from their class roster.
+Students must attend a class session for each class they have active registration for during Drop/Add (the first four days of each semester).
+Online students must log in and meet participation requirements for each class they have active registration for during Drop/Add.
+Each day of Drop/Add, instructors will submit all "No Shows" to the Registrar's office.
+The Registrar will remove class registration for each submission.
 If dropped from class, students will be allowed to re-register in BannerWeb during Drop/Add only if space is still available.
+No-shows can affect financial aid amounts and eligibility for the term.